notnullgames/goglogin/README.md

 Get the [release](https://github.com/notnullgames/goglogin/releases) for your platform.
 Run it, and it will open a Gog login dialog.
 The output on stdout is your initial auth-token.
 See [example./py](example./py) for an example of using it in another script.

+The origiunal purpose was to provide a Gog login for a plugin on steamdeck, or any other script that needs Gog APIs.

 ## development